proficientcoder/public_exchange/readme.md

 ## Django
-This application is written in Django.
+This server is written in Django.
 A python web application framework which enables easy scaling.

 ## Client
 There already is a poker client written in Pygame which can be found [on this github repository](https://github.com/proficientcoder/poker_client)